Stomach rumble

 A stomach rumble, also known as a bowel sound, peristaltic sound, abdominal sound, bubble gut or borborygmus (pronounced /ˌbɔɹbəˈɹɪɡməs/; plural borborygmi), is a rumbling, growling or gurgling noise produced by movement of the contents of the gastrointestinal tract as they are propelled through the small intestine by a series of muscle contractions called peristalsis.
 A trained healthcare provider can listen to these intestinal noises with a stethoscope, but they may be audible enough to be heard with the naked ear as the fluid and gas move forward in the intestines (in the vicinity of, but not actually within the stomach).
-The lack of bowel sounds is indicative of ileus, intestinal obstruction, or some other serious pathology.
+The lack of bowel sounds can occur with ileus, intestinal obstruction, or other pathologies, but there is no evidence that listening for their absence is useful for diagnosis.

 Etymology

 The scientific name borborygmus is related to the 16th-century French word borborygme, itself from Latin, ultimately from Ancient Greek βορβορυγμός (borborygmós).
 The Greek term is probably onomatopoetic in origin.